How to Avoid Plagiarism - Steps to a Plagiarism Free Paper

 Paraphrasing is all about rewriting the original ideas into your own words without changing the actual meaning.
 While paraphrasing, one can easily slip into plagiarism if it is not done correctly.

-The key to a perfect rephrasing is avoiding the same words and phrases from the original information.
+The key to perfect rephrasing is avoiding the same words and phrases from the original information.
 Remember, while paraphrasing, you will have to cite the original source and author properly.

 If you want to copy-paste the text into your paper, add quotation marks around the text.
 It is important to cite the source so that the reader knows from where the sentence(s) is taken.